 “A leader is one who knows the way, goes the way and shows the way”.

-Some students create problems in a classroom due to sheer boredom or feeling disconnected with the subject of their teacher.
+Some students create problems in a classroom due to sheer boredom or feeling disconnected from the subject of their teacher.
 Start with giving a challenging student small, personal tasks to complete.
 Then over time, give them more difficult and public responsibilities.

 3. Express a personal interest in all students.
 “Educating the mind without educating the heart is no education at all.”
 If you show your students that you enjoy their company and value their opinions, then they are far less likely to exhibit challenging classroom behaviors.
 Make a point of asking your students about their daily lives and personal interest.

 4. Give quiet students many avenues of participation.
 There are many possible reasons why a student might remain silent in your classroom.
 Encourage them to learn by creating a safe environment for all opinions.